0xRum/0xRum/README.md

-- 👋 Hi, I’m @0xRum
+- 👋 Hi, I’m Garrett!
-- 👀 I’m interested in crypto, learning code, and helping others.
+- 👀 I’m interested in learning code, and helping others.
 - 🌱 I’m currently learning and Interested in API's, React.Js, Javascript, CSS, and HTML.
 Eventually to pursue Solidity.
 - 💞️ I’m looking to collaborate and contribute to group projects, Open Source projects, and expland my knowledge in the space.
 <!---